Optimal Window Queries on Line Segments using the Trapezoidal Search DAG: Expected Time of Vertical Segment-Queries

-\begin{lemma} $V(q)$ is exactly the set of TSD nodes whose region contains a point in $K_q$. \end{lemma}
+\begin{observation} $V_q$ is exactly the set of TSD nodes whose region contains a point in $K_q$. \end{observation}

-Bounding the expected running time of the DFS query algorithm amounts to bounding the expected size of $V(q)$ over the permutations of $S$.
-A coarse bound is easily given by summing over the expected sizes of the search paths of each of the $k+1$ points in $K_q$.
-It is well-known that the length of each of any search path is $\mathcal{O}(\log n)$ in expectation, moreover this bound holds with high probability~\cite[Section~$6.4$]{dutchBook}.
+Bounding the expected running time of the DFS query algorithm amounts to bounding the expected size of $V_q$ over the permutations of $S$.
+A coarse bound is easily given by summing over the expected sizes of the search paths of each of the $\leq k+1$ points in $K_q$.
+It is well-known that the length of any search path is $\mathcal{O}(\log n)$ in expectation, moreover this bound holds with high probability~\cite[Section~$6.4$]{dutchBook}.
 This gives an expected query time bound of $\mathcal{O}(k\cdot \log n)$.
 We improve on this bound with a finer analysis that reduces overcounting.
-(For example, the DFS search visits the TSD root only once.)
+For example, the DFS search visits the TSD root only once.

 Our approach is based on the backwards analysis technique used to bound the expected running time of a point-query.
 We briefly summarize the arguments given in Chapter~$6$ of \cite{dutchBook} below, before extending them to our problem.
-Given a point-location query point $p$, we consider the sequence of leaves $A_0,A_1,....,A_n$ whose trapezoidal region contains $p$ at some point in the history of the construction of the TSD.
+Given a point-query $p$, we consider the sequence of leaves $A_0,A_1,\ldots ,A_n$ whose region contains $p$ at the respective step of the randomized incremental construction of the TSD.
 That is, after $i$ segments had been inserted into the structure, $A_i$ was the leaf whose trapezoidal region contained $p$.
-Note that each $A_i$ persists in the data structure, possibly as an internal node, even after more segments are inserted.
+Note that each $A_i$ remains in the data structure, possibly as an internal node, even after more segments are inserted.
 Observe that the number of node visits in a point location query for $p$ is equal\footnote{Our TSD construction in Section~\ref{sec:TSD-construction} uses one node of arity four per trapezoid in $\cal T$.} to the number of indices $i>0$ such that $A_i \neq A_{i-1}$.
-For $p$ and $i>0$, we define the random variables
+For $i>0$, we define the random variables